WVAU: The Constitution

 Art Director

-The Art Director over sees the visual branding of WVAU and serves as editor-in-chief of WVAU’s zine, The Stream.
+The Art Director oversees the visual branding of WVAU and serves as editor-in-chief of WVAU’s zine, The Stream.
 They create any materials used by WVAU including event art, programming arc art, and merch.

 Tech Director(s)